wilson-ko/allegro_hand_ros2/allegro_hand_controllers/position_effort_controller/readme.md

 # Allegro Hand Position-Effort Controller

 This package provides an advanced, multi-interface controller for the Allegro Hand, designed for use with the `ros2_control` framework.

-This controller uniquely combines `position` and `effort` command interfaces, allowing for hybrid control strategies.
+This controller provides both `position` and `effort` command interfaces.
+Here, 'effort' refers to the maximum torque for each joint motor.
+While a standard position controller allows adjusting the maximum motor torque as a constant parameter, the Position-Effort Controller enables real-time control of both position and the maximum torque for each motor.
+This makes it highly applicable for a variety of grasping motions.

 It is primarily intended for use with the **Allegro Hand Plexus**.

 ## Controller